Saltburn-by-the-Sea: Education

 Saltburn's only secondary school is Huntcliff School which was rebuilt during 2007–8, re-opening on 8 September 2008.
 The redundant 50-year-old school buildings were then demolished to allow the town's Junior and Infant schools to relocate to the same site in 2009 because the Junior and Infant schools used to be located in a different building, not in the campus area.

-History of Education
+History of education

-In the early 1900's the building where the Earthbeat Centre is now located was previously a girls Grammar School, and a later a primary school until 2009.
+In the early 1900s the building where the Earthbeat Centre is now located was a girls grammar school, and later a primary school until 2009.
 "After many months of intensive renovation the former Saltburn School has now opened its doors to the public as the Earthbeat Centre."
-The site is now the permanent home of The Earthbeat Centre for the next 50 years (as of 2015).
+The site is now the home of the Earthbeat Centre, with a fifty-year lease that began in 2015.

 Transport

 Saltburn railway station is at the end of the Tees Valley Line from Middlesbrough and Darlington.

 Beyond Saltburn a mineral goods line continues across Saltburn Viaduct and the edge of Hunt Cliff to the potash mine at nearby Boulby.